jMetal/jMetalPy/source/tutorials/visualization.rst

 Streaming plots
 ------------------------

-- The visualizer observer displays the front in real-time (although **it only works for problems with two and three objectives**) during the execution of the algorithms; this can be useful to observe the evolution of the Pareto front approximation produced by any algorithm:
+- The visualizer observer displays the front in real-time (note **it only works for problems with two and three objectives**) during the execution of the algorithms; this can be useful to observe the evolution of the Pareto front approximation produced by any algorithm:

   .. code-block:: python

      from jmetal.util.observer import VisualizerObserver

-     # algorithm = ...
      algorithm.observable.register(observer=VisualizerObserver(reference_front=problem.reference_front))

 API